colonelpanic8/okcupyd/README.md

 object.
 Note that this will cause you to show up in that user's visitors list, unless you've turned on invisible browsing.
 One you have visited a profile, you should have access to just about every piece of information that is also available on the website.
-Be sure to check out the docstrings and source code of the Profile class in pyokc.py to get a better idea of what is available to you.
+You can check out the docstrings and source code of the Profile class in pyokc.py to get a better idea of what is available to you.

 <h3>User/Profile questions</h3>

-The questions that you or someone else have answered can be accessed via the `questions` attribute of `User` or `Profile`, respectively.
-Because getting this information can involve a time-consuming number of requests, you must first manually call `update_questions()`.
+The questions that you or someone else have answered can be accessed as a list via the `questions` attribute of `User` or `Profile`, respectively.
+Because getting this information can involve a time-consuming number of requests, you must first manually fill this list via the `User.update_questions()` or `Profile.update_questions()` methods.
 You can then access Question information via attributes like `q.text` and `q.user_answer`.

 <h3>Mailbox</h3>